End-to-End Encryption

 Definition

-End-to-end encryption (E2EE) is a system of communication where only the communicating users can read the messages.
+In this CosmicNet encyclopedia guide, we explore end-to-end encryption in depth.
+E2EE is a system of communication where only the communicating users can read the messages.
 No eavesdropper—including the service provider—can access the cryptographic keys needed to decrypt the conversation.
+The Electronic Frontier Foundation considers E2EE vital for protecting civil liberties.

 Key Principle